 A groundwater catchment is an area containing a connected groundwater resource(s), bringing together the input (recharge) areas, use (demand) areas and discharge areas.

-Groundwater management units represent Water Supply Protection Areas and Groundwater Management Areas where specific volumes, rules or plans are applied.
+Groundwater management units represent Water Supply Protection Areas and Groundwater Management Areas where specific plans are applied.

 Where a cap or Permissible Consumptive Volume (PCV) is used for management, the PCV is declared by the Minister.